devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 #### CNN filter for text

-Because words are arrange row-wise, the filter should slide according to row.
+Because words are arrange row-wise, the filter should slide from top to bottom.
 The variation of feature detector is determined by the value of context words.
+For example one filter may slide over 3 words at a time and the other will slide through 5 words at a time.

 ![](/assets/images/cnn_text_filter.jpeg)